 Low Back Pain

 The severity of low back pain can vary from mild to debilitating.
 While pain may not be constant, there is potential for the condition to worsen with time.
 Depending on the cause, common symptoms include:

 - tightness of the lower back,

 - difficulty performing certain activities

-Leg Pain is usually a result of overuse, wear and tear, or injury in the joint, bone, muscle, tendon, ligaments or soft tissues.
-In some cases, the leg pain is a symptom of a particular lower spine problem, poor circulation, varicose veins or blood clots.
+Leg Pain is usually a result of overuse, wear, and tear, or injury in the joint, bone, muscle, tendon, ligaments, or soft tissues.
+In some cases, leg pain is a symptom of a particular lower spine problem, poor circulation, varicose veins, or blood clots.
 Depending on the cause, the leg pain may be:

 - aching or searing.